swipswaps/gemini-code-review-tool/README.md

 ## Installation and Setup Guide

 This project is a static web application and can be run with any simple HTTP server.
-However, it relies on a `process.env.GEMINI_API_KEY` environment variable being available in the browser context, which standard static servers do not provide.
+However, it relies on a `process.env.API_KEY` environment variable being available in the browser context, which standard static servers do not provide.
 The setup below includes using `Vite` as a development server because it can easily handle this requirement without modifying the application's source code.

 ### Prerequisites